Monaco Grand Prix: Fame

 The Monaco Grand Prix is widely considered to be one of the most important and prestigious automobile races in the world alongside the Indianapolis 500 and the 24 Hours of Le Mans.
 These three races are considered to form a Triple Crown of the three most famous motor races in the world.
 As of 2025, Graham Hill is the only driver to have won the Triple Crown, by winning all three races.
 The practice session for Monaco overlaps with that for the Indianapolis 500, and the races themselves sometimes clash.
-As the two races take place on opposite sides of the Atlantic Ocean and form part of different championships, it is difficult for one driver to compete effectively in both during his career.
+As the two races take place on opposite sides of the Atlantic Ocean and form part of different championships, it is difficult for one driver to compete effectively in both during their career.
 Juan Pablo Montoya and Fernando Alonso are the only active drivers to have won two of the three events.

 In awarding its first gold medal for motorsport to Prince Rainier III, the Fédération Internationale de l'Automobile (FIA) characterised the Monaco Grand Prix as contributing "an exceptional location of glamour and prestige" to motorsport.
 The Grand Prix has been run under the patronage of three generations of Monaco's royal family: Louis II, Rainier III and Albert II, all of whom have taken a close interest in the race.
 A large part of the principality's income comes from tourists attracted by the warm climate and the famous casino, but it is also a tax haven and is home to many millionaires, including several Formula One drivers.

 Monaco has produced four native Formula One drivers—Louis Chiron, André Testut, Olivier Beretta, and Charles Leclerc—but its tax status has made it home to many drivers over the years, including Gilles Villeneuve and Ayrton Senna.
 Of the Formula One contenders, several have property in the principality, including Jenson Button and David Coulthard, who was part owner of a hotel there.
 Because of the small size of the principality and the location of the circuit, drivers whose races end early can usually get back to their apartments in minutes.
 Ayrton Senna famously retired to his apartment after crashing out of the lead of the 1988 race.
 In the 2006 race, after retiring due to a mechanical failure while in second place, Kimi Räikkönen retired to his yacht, which was parked in the harbour.

-The Grand Prix attracts big-name celebrities each year who come to experience the glamour and prestige of the event.
-Big parties are held in the nightclubs on the Grand Prix weekend, and the Port Hercule fills up with party-goers joining in the celebrations.
+The Grand Prix attracts many celebrities each year who come to experience the prestige of the event.
+Many large parties are held in the nightclubs, yachts and homes on the Grand Prix weekend, and the Port Hercule fills up with party-goers joining in the celebrations post race.